rudderlabs/rudder-integration-amplitude-android/README.md

     WRITE_KEY,
     RudderConfig.Builder()
         .withDataPlaneUrl(DATA_PLANE_URL)
-        .withControlPlaneUrl(CONTROL_PLANE_URL)
         .withFactory(AmplitudeIntegrationFactory.FACTORY)
         .build()
 )
 ```

-and if you would like to send Google Advertising Id of the device as device id to the Amplitude then add the below code in the AndroidManifest.xml of your app under <application> tag:
+and if you would like to send Google Advertising Id of the device as device id to the Amplitude then add the below code in the `AndroidManifest.xml` of your app under `<application>` tag:
 ```
 <meta-data
     android:name="com.google.android.gms.ads.AD_MANAGER_APP"
     android:value="true" />
 ```

 ## Send Events
 Follow the steps from [Rudder Android SDK](https://github.com/rudderlabs/rudder-sdk-android)

 ## Contact Us
-If you come across any issues while configuring or using RudderStack, please feel free to [contact us](https://rudderstack.com/contact/) or start a conversation on our [Discord](https://discordapp.com/invite/xNEdEGw) channel.
+If you come across any issues while configuring or using RudderStack, please feel free to [contact us](https://rudderstack.com/contact/) or start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
 We will be happy to help you.